 - Buy less meat

 You shouldn’t be blindly spending your paycheques.
-You should know exactly how much money you have available to spend, and how much has to sit in the bank.
-A household budget is the perfect tool to track your finances, reach your savings goals and avoid deep financial trouble.
+You should know precisely how much money you have available to spend and how much has to sit in the bank.
+A household budget is the perfect tool for tracking your finances, reaching your savings goals, and avoiding deep financial trouble.